Hyderabad HMDA Masterplan: Zone Check and Land Use Guide

 CLU required for residential use

 The most misunderstood corridor is the RRR belt.
-HMDA issued a preliminary notification in August 2025 covering survey numbers in eight districts, with a public feedback deadline of 15 September 2025.
+HMDA issued a preliminary notification in September 2025 covering survey numbers in eight districts, with a public feedback deadline of 15 September 2025.
 That notification is for alignment purposes, not a land-use zone grant.
 Buying agricultural land adjacent to the proposed RRR and assuming residential zone reclassification will follow is speculative.
-The HMDA Master Plan 2050, which will govern the RRR corridor, is still in preparation with international consultants.
+The HMDA Master Plan 2050 (succeeding the earlier 2041 draft effort), which will govern the expanded RRR corridor, is still in preparation.
+The Comprehensive Mobility Plan 2050 component is being developed by LEA Associates South Asia Pvt.
+Ltd.

 Disclaimer